decoverto/decoverto/README.md

 This is not needed for `@jsonArrayMember`, `@jsonMapMember`, and `@jsonSetMember`, as those types already know the property type itself, as well as element/key types (although using ReflectDecorators adds runtime-type checking to these decorators, to help you spot errors).

-### Using `JSON.stringify`

-If you want to use `JSON.stringify` to serialize the objects using TypedJSON you can annotate a class with `@toJson` and it will create `toJSON` function on the class prototype.
-By default it will throw an error if such function is already defined, but you can override this behavior by setting `overwrite` to `true` in the decorator's options.

 ### Using js objects instead of strings

 Sometimes instead of serializing your data to a string you might want to get a normal javascript object.
 This can be especially useful when working with a framework like angular which does the stringification for you or when you want to stringify using a different library then a builtin `JSON.stringify`.